 Activation boiler shock to - only on sites where the set-point is lower than 250°C and according

-to rAL parameter. orny or one of the control of the co
+to rAL parameter. or or or or or or or or point to rond and a door aming

 Parameter Value Description

 FnCT Choose type of range degrees/time

 function 0 0 = deactivated

 1 1 = Kelvin degrees/minute

 2 2 = Kelvin degrees/hour

 rASL Slope of thermal shock protection (only with functions 1 and 2)

 ramp rate 0,0 999,9

 toLP tolerance band ramp 0 9999 width of tolerance band (in K) about the set-point 0 = tolerance band inactive

 rAL ramp limit 0 250 Ramp limit.
 When this value is lower than the temperature set- point, the RWF controls the output increasing the temp set point step by step according to rASL.
 If this is over the temp set point, the control is performed in cooling.